 General Ernesto Geisel on Friday (March 15) became Brazil's fourth military President since armed forces ousted the civilian government in 1964.

-General Ernesto Geisel on Friday (March 15) became Brazil's fourth military President since armed forces ousted the civilian government in 1964.
+Background: General Ernesto Geisel on Friday (March 15) became Brazil's fourth military President since armed forces ousted the civilian government in 1964.
 Representatives from 89 nations watched General Geisel receive the sash of office from his predecessor, General Emilio Garrastazu Medici, in a simple ceremony at Brazilia's congress building.

 General Geisel, aged 65, is the son of German immigrants who came to Brazil from Stuttgart.
 He is expected to pursue the policies of previous military heads of state -- policies based on the belief that Brazil's development is based on social and political stability.